A Pizza Tweety-Pie

 A Pizza Tweety-Pie is a 1958 Warner Bros.
 Looney Tunes animated cartoon directed by Friz Freleng.
 The short was released on February 22, 1958, and stars Tweety, Sylvester and Granny.

 Mel Blanc provides the voices of Sylvester (speaking in an Italian accent) and Tweety, and June Foray (uncredited) provides Granny's voice.
-It is also the first Warner Brothers cartoon to have Tom O'Loughlin doing the background noises.
+It is also the first Warner Bros. cartoon to have Tom O'Loughlin doing the background noises.